Shushandr/offroad/readme.txt

 Version History:

-0_1-Beta5:
+0_1:
 ============
 * First version of elevation correction for GPX files.
+Using contour line maps, the GPX elevations can be adjusted according to their position.
+This is useful, if the elevations are not accurate (as recorded by my phone, for example).
+* Elevation diagram for routes.

 0_1-Beta4:
 ============